runarp/gp-trello/README.md

 ## Python CLI Sync Tool

-A Python CLI tool provides a convenient way to sync Trello boards locally.
+A Python CLI tool provides a convenient way to sync Trello boards locally with configurable folder structures and attachment handling.

 ### Installation